Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Additional power curves

 Figures~\ref{fig:supp_K3}--\ref{fig:supp_K6} show power curves ($\Pi_K$ and $\Pi_{\rm any}$) for $K \in \{3, 4, 5, 6\}$ across all four distributional models: truncated normal, mixture normal, Student-$t$, and beta.
-In every panel, the optimal algorithm (solid black line) dominates all baseline procedures (Bonferroni, Holm, Hochberg, Hommel) across the entire signal range.
+The $K = 3$ and $K = 6$ cases also appear as Figures~\ref{fig:power_curves_K3} and~\ref{fig:power_curves_K6} of the main paper; they are repeated here so that the full sequence $K \in \{3, 4, 5, 6\}$ can be read together.
+In every average-power panel (left column), the policy computed by SPOT (solid black line) attains the highest average power $\Pi_K$ among all procedures (Bonferroni, Holm, Hochberg, Hommel) across the entire signal range; on the secondary any-discovery metric $\Pi_{\rm any}$ (right column), which is not the optimised objective, the standard procedures can slightly exceed SPOT for the out-of-model Student-$t$ alternative at larger degrees of freedom (see \S\ref{sec:sim_robustness} of the main paper).